-- No, do not redirect users to HTTPS Select this option if you do not want the BIG-IP system to automatically redirect users to HTTPS. - Yes, redirect users to HTTPS a.
+- No, do not redirect users to HTTPS Select this option if you do not want the BIG-IP system to automatically redirect users to HTTPS. - Yes, redirect users to HTTPS Select this option if you want the BIG-IP system to automatically redirect users to HTTPS. - a.
 From which port should HTTP traffic be redirected?
 Specify the HTTP port (typically port 80), from which you want the traffic redirected to HTTPS.